-If parking or stopping the machine on a slope is unavoidable, bring the bucket down to the ground, and support the wheels with wheel chocks. - When traveling up a slope, operate the machine at a slow speed with the attachment extended forward to keep the machine balanced, and with the bucket raised at least 20 ~30 cm (1 ft) from the ground. - Never travle dwn a slope in neutral.
+If parking or stopping the machine on a slope is unavoidable, bring the bucket down to the ground, and support the wheels with wheel chocks. - When traveling up a slope, operate the machine at a slow speed with the attachment extended forward to keep the machine balanced, and with the bucket raised at least 20 ~30 cm (1 ft) from the ground. - When traveling down a slope, reduce the engine speed with the travel lever kept in the vicinity of the neutral position.
 Keep the bucket 20~30 cm (1 ft) above the ground, and use the bucket as a brake in an emergency situation. - · If the engine suddenly stalls, immediately bring the bucket to the ground. - If the fuel gauge reaches the red zone while operating the machine, immediately refill with fuel.
 (If the machine operates on a slope under these conditions, air may be introduced into the engine, causing it to stall suddenly.)